AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

         RandomStreams& streams, History& history) const = 0;
 };
 ```
-The user can customize the lower bound by implementing an own lower bound class inheriting directly from the abstract ScenarioLowerBound class.
-Alternatively, we also provide two custom lower bound classes, ParticleLowerBound and Policy, that inherit from ScenarioLowerBound and are already implemented in the solver package.
+The user can customize the lower bound by implementing an own lower bound class inheriting directly from the abstract `ScenarioLowerBound` class.
+Alternatively, we also provide two custom lower bound classes, `ParticleLowerBound` and `Policy`, that inherit from `ScenarioLowerBound` and are already implemented in the solver package.

-A ParticleLowerBound simply ignores the random numbers in the scenarios, and computes a lower bound for the infinite-horizon value of a set of weighted particles given the action-observation history.
-Listing 17 shows the interface of ParticleLowerBound.
-To use ParticleLowerBound, one needs to implement the Value function shown below.
+A `ParticleLowerBound` simply ignores the random numbers in the scenarios, and computes a lower bound for the infinite-horizon value of a set of weighted particles given the action-observation history.
+Listing 17 shows the interface of `ParticleLowerBound`.
+To use ParticleLowerBound, one needs to implement the `Value` function shown below.

 ##### Listing 17.
 The ParticleLowerBound interface